esp32Hydro/Automation/README.md

 There were a few items that were purchased that just didnt work as advertised but this shortlist of items did the job.

 ### 2. Parts List
 As discussed above.
-The items in this list were reaonably priced and im sure that bigger name brand , more expensive items will work just as well.
+The items in this list were reaonably priced and i'm sure that bigger name brand , more expensive items will work just as well.